Dot32Dev/italian-numbers/README.md

+> [!NOTE]
-> Note: It has been pointed out that the correct translation for "write" is leggere, not legire, and I made a mistake when originally making this.
+> It has been pointed out that the correct translation for "write" is leggere, not legire, and I made a mistake when originally making this.

 # Italian numbers
 this little program will test your knowlage of italian numbers